Wood Elf

 Dragon Bond (1 Point)

 The Metallic Dragons who watch over the Forest of Elion have left their nature in your blood.
-You gain an edge on Intuition tests made to sense the emotions and motivations of dragons and dragon-adjacent creatures.
+You gain an edge on Intuition tests made to sense the emotions and motivations of dragons and dragon-adjacent creatures, and on Presence tests made to communicate with them.

 Elion's Grasp (2 Points)